Amira Rasool: The Folklore

 In 2018, Rasool founded The Folklore, an e-commerce platform offering fashion and lifestyle products from Africa and the diaspora.
+In its direct-to-consumer phase the company sourced products, arranged shipping and handled last-mile delivery for customers in 20 countries, including the United States.
 The company initially began with a $30,000 investment.
+Rasool was 22 years old when she started the company.
 It later expanded to include The Folklore Shop, an e-commerce platform offering a curated selection of sustainable and diverse global brands.